garciapd/PopularMoviesApp/README.md

 # PopularMoviesApp
-First project (MVP) for the Nano Degree of Android Development showing:
+Second project (MVP) for the Nano Degree of Android Development showing:

 * Upon launch, present the user with an grid arrangement of movie posters.
 * Allow your user to change sort order via a setting: